Koredotcom/android-kore-sdk/README.md

 *	Run the app.

 ## Integrating into your app
+Copy "korebotsdklib" module available in this repository into your application and follow the below steps

 1. Create BotClient object providing context
 ```
 BotClient botClient = new BotClient(this);